syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 SfListView allows you to scroll programmatically to a row based on index by using [ScrollToRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method for both linear and grid layouts.
 Also, provided support to enable and disable the scrolling animation while changing the view.
 By default, the scrolling will be animated.

-N> If grouping is enabled, group header item index is also included in the index parameter and you can get the desired item index by passing the underlying data in [DisplayItems.IndexOf](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DisplayItems~IndexOf.html) method.
+N> If grouping is enabled, you can get the desired row index by passing the underlying data in [DisplayItems.IndexOf](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DisplayItems~IndexOf.html) method.

 {% highlight c# %}